 A general flowsheet for Second-generation Bioethanol production could be composed of the following steps: PRETREATMENT – Solid/liquid separation – ENZYMATIC HYDROLISIS – Solid/liquid separation – ALCOHOL FERMENTATION – Solid/liquid separation – DISTILLATION – Solid/liquid separation.

-The characteristics of the starting materials (all of which have a strong cellulose matrix) are important parameters in determining the applicability of the filter press which, among the industrial sludge treatment technologies, is the one with the highest degree of separation.
+The characteristics of the raw materials (all of which have a strong cellulose matrix) are important parameters in determining the applicability of the filter press which, among the industrial sludge dewatering technologies has the highest degree of separation.
 In particular, after alcoholic fermentation, it allows the greatest amount of ethanol to be recovered.

-One of the most frequent points of use of the filter is downstream of the distillation column, where the solids (rich in lignin) need to be dehydrated as much as possible in order to be dried and used as fuel.
+One of the most common uses of filter presses is downstream from the distillation column, where the solids (rich in lignin) need to be dehydrated (dewatered) as much as possible in order to be dried and used as fuel.
 The increased dehydration of lignin leads to savings in thermal drying costs.

-The wide range of products, combined with very precise processing choices, have allowed Diemme® Filtration to be a reference partner for this particular expanding market.
+With a wide range of products, combined with very precise processing choices, Diemme® Filtration has become a strong partner for this expanding market.

 The client, headquartered in Italy, developed and patented an innovative process to obtain Bioethanol of Second Generation (Second Generation means that the feedstock is a byproduct of food and agricultural industry).
 This is a key sector of the world market because it offers the possibility…